By: Joel Luedke

 Registered Dietitian (RD) vs. Nutritionist vs. Wellness Coach

 Formal education in nutrition is extremely important.
 Not trying to fit one type of nutrition plan or 'diet' to everyone is also key.
 The highest level of nutrition education is becoming a Registered Dietitian (RD) or doing some PhD work in nutrition.
-Following close behind is someone that becomes a nutritionist (CISSN, PN1) where you have to demonstrate a very proficient knowledge of nutrition in order to pass the exams.
+Following close behind is someone who becomes a nutritionist (CISSN, PN1), where you have to demonstrate a very proficient knowledge of nutrition in order to pass the exams.
 This demonstrates knowing more than slinging

 supplements and talking about eating healthy.
-You have to find someone that really understands how the body works when it comes to nutrition and be able to explain to you how your body might react to different diet types.
+You have to find someone who really understands how the body works when it comes to nutrition and be able to explain to you how your body might react to different diet types.

 Athletic Trainer (ATC)/Chiropractor (DC)/Physical Therapist (PT) vs. Anyone Claiming Medical Knowledge.

-Be highly cautious of personal trainers and others that don't understand the mechanisms and ideas behind what they are 'prescribing' you.
+Be highly cautious of personal trainers and others who don't understand the mechanisms and ideas behind what they are 'prescribing' you.
 This can often lead you down a dangerous path of problems and more complications than is needed when it comes to dealing with pain and injury.
-We can't emphasize enough how important it is to be able to know what your practitioner has done with their academic and professional career and knowing what they see as most important in your care.
+We can't emphasize enough how important it is to be able to know what your practitioner has done with their academic and professional career, and knowing what they see as most important in your care.

 No comments: